-If you’re heading to the nation’s capital for college — or grew up with the Capitol and White House in your backyard — you might be wondering what your options are for student loans in Washington, D.C.
-Or maybe you already have D.C. student loans and want to see if refinancing could save you money on interest, or even help you pay off your debt ahead of schedule.
+If you’re heading to the nation’s capital for college — or you grew up with the Capitol and White House in your backyard — you might be wondering about your student loan options.
+Or maybe you already have Washington, D.C., student loans and want to see if refinancing could save you money on interest, or even help you pay off your debt ahead of schedule.

 Fortunately, we have your guide to getting or refinancing Washington, D.C., student loans right here.
 Take a look at your options and consider the advantages and drawbacks of each.

-Unlike some states, Washington, D.C., doesn’t run its own student loan program for local students (although it does have the District of Columbia Tuition Assistance Grant, a scholarship of up to $10,000 per year to eligible residents).
+Unlike some states, Washington, D.C., student loans aren’t administered by the local government for local students (although it does have the District of Columbia Tuition Assistance Grant, a scholarship of up to $10,000 per year to eligible residents).

 Instead, your options for D.C. student loans come from two sources: federal and private.
-If you’re looking for school funding, your best bet is to start with federal student loans.
+And if you’re looking for school funding, your best bet is to start with federal student loans.

 Before turning to private lenders, explore your options with federal student loans.
 These tend to be a better choice for a few reasons.